open-telemetry/opentelemetry.io/content/en/blog/2024/java-metric-systems-compared/index.md

 polyglot teams by providing one vocabulary and one toolkit.

-While that’s all true, today I’d like to zoom in on a specific signal and language, and talk about the performance of the [opentelemetry-java][] metrics SDK.
+While that’s all true, today I’d like to zoom in on a specific signal and language, and talk about the performance of the [OpenTelemetry Java][] metrics SDK.

 ## Metrics Primer